Executive Summary:

 The Long Version:

 I graduated from UT with a BA in Radio Television and Film.
 Prior to that I was a computer science student.
 I was drawn to writing and storytelling however and switched majors halfway through.
+At the time, there was nothing resembling a game design degree, but I think the path I took nicely approximated one.
 The sum total of that experience, however, led to my employment with Fever Pitch Studios as a designer.
 My experience as a writer as well as my technical knowledge of programming helped me a great deal in this new position.
 I helped craft stories and worlds for various RPGs and RTS pitches we sent out.
 I also wrote the scripts and in-game cinematic moments for our various milestone submissions.

 During the work on the Lord of the Rings RPG Shadows of Mordor, I was responsible for generating a great deal of the story (through a tremendous amount of Tolkien research) as well as generating many of the maps in our custom editor.
 I was also chiefly responsible for maintaining the Game Design Suite, which was a suite of documents all regarding the design and data of Shadows of Mordor.
 At its pinnacle, the printed document stuffed a 3 inch binder fairly completely.